IMPORTANT WARNING:

 Before using butorphanol nasal spray,

-• tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section or a blockage in your stomach or intestine such as a paralytic ileus (condition in which digested food does not move through the intestines).
+- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a blockage or narrowing of your stomach or intestine, or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to use butorphanol nasal spray.

-• tell your doctor if you have or have ever had problems urinating; a heart attack; seizures; high blood pressure; or pancreas, gallbladder, thyroid, heart, kidney, or liver disease.
+- tell your doctor if you have or have ever had problems urinating; a heart attack or other heart problems; seizures; high blood pressure; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); diabetes; or pancreas, gallbladder, thyroid, kidney, or liver disease.

-• you should know that this medication may decrease fertility in men and women.
-Talk to your doctor about the risks of using butorphanol.
+- you should know that this medication may decrease fertility in men and women.
+Talk to your doctor about the risks of using butorphanol nasal spray.

 What special dietary instructions should I follow?